UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_02making.md

 file contains the tests we will use to check that our functions are working as expected.

-It is possible to import functions from the modules it contains:
+It is possible to import functions from the specific modules containing them:

 ```python
 import numpy as np